SIDN/unboundcheck/go/README.md

 **Please be advised of the following: the root KSK is hardcoded in the sourcecode.
 And this moment ICANN is in the process of changing the KSK of the root.
 Currently the old (19036) and the new KSK (20326) are present in this sourcecode.
 We will remove the old KSK from this sourcecode when applicable.
-Please make sure you are not using the old KSK or this tool will stop working.
-See: https://www.icann.org/resources/pages/ksk-rollover .**
+Please make sure you are using the correct KSK in your compiled version or it will stop working.
+See: https://www.icann.org/resources/pages/ksk-rollover for a timeline.**

 Quick install: